Kavboy/movie-database-backend/README.md

 ## Movie Database Backend

 This project was made to handle a large collection of Bluray and DVD movies, for a student project.
-It is based on Laravel and a MSSQL database.
+It is based on Laravel and a SQL database.

 ## The docker environment
 Requirements: